 Local initiatives include:

-The Care-A-Van Contributions of time and donations, as well as items collected in the basket in the Narthex - they can benefit from socks, toiletries, touques - Click Here to go to the Comox Bay Care Society Site
+The Care-A-Van Contributions of time and donations, as well as items collected in the basket in the Narthex - they can benefit from socks, toiletries, touques.
+Click here for the Care-A-Van website

 Healthy Babies program.
 We contribute high quality canned food and other non-perishables to the Healthy Babies program run by Comox Valley Family Services.
 The program provides education and support to low-income and "at risk" mothers to be and new parents.
 Want to know more about their program?
 Click Here for Comox Valley Family Services